azizbadar/ab-keylogger/README.md

 Sserver is node based so you need to install node on your machine install the dependencines using npm install * npm start

-# client is Golang based and you need to init the envirnoment using go mod init main and go run to start and go build for
+# client
-building the exe.
+client is Golang based and you need to init the envirnoment using go mod init main and go run to start and go build for building the exe.